fulcrumgenomics/nf-fgbio/README.md

 ```

-The above example creates a channel with a two read structures (each as strings), converts them into a [`fgbio` `ReadStructure` object](https://www.javadoc.io/doc/com.fulcrumgenomics/fgbio_2.13/latest/com/fulcrumgenomics/util/ReadStructure.html) object,
+The above example creates a channel with a two read structures (each as strings), converts them into a [`fgbio` `ReadStructure` object](https://www.javadoc.io/doc/com.fulcrumgenomics/fgbio_2.13/latest/com/fulcrumgenomics/util/ReadStructure.html),
 and returns a vector of _read segments_ foreach read structure.

 ```console